axs180224/ITSS3311/README.md

-This is a repository used for my introduction to Java class.
+This is a repository used for my Introduction to Java class.